torch/torch7/doc/tensor.md

 <a name="torch.Tensor.set"></a>
 ### [self] set(storage, [storageOffset, sz1 [, st1 ... [, sz4 [, st4]]]]) ###

-This is a "shorcut" for previous method.
+This is a "shortcut" for previous method.
 It works up to 4 dimensions. `szi` is the size of the `i`-th dimension of the tensor.
 `sti` is the stride in the `i`-th dimension.